 Road trafficThe network of roads and highways has a total length of 31,000 km.
-For each of the country's 44.91 million inhabitants, this corresponds to 0.69 meters.
+For each of the country's 45.66 million inhabitants, this corresponds to 0.68 meters.
 This puts Sudan in 220th place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 24 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+However, it is also important to note that the country's population density is very low at around 24 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

 In Sudan, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 This regulation was enforced on September 1st, 1973.
 Here you can also find an overview of all countries with left-hand traffic.

 |Railroads||7,300 km||158.81 km||3.86 m|

 |Waterways||4,068 km||89.10 km||2.16 m|

 |total||per 1 mio|